 - Paste the last certain number of lines of the alert log onto a second file which is temporary and transitional in the first command.
 In this example, we keep 50000 lines.

-- Copy the transitional file back to the alert log with force option.
+- Copy the temporary and transitional file back to the alert log with force option.

 - Empty the transitional file in order to free its space if the space is still sensitive.